 It’s also important to understand what skills, experience, and education you require to perform the job.
 Which skills do you currently have?
 What skills do you need to develop?

-One way to understand the job is to conduct information interviews with people who are currently in the job.
-Some good questions to ask in an information interview include:
+One way to understand the job is to conduct informational interviews with people who are currently in the job.
+Some good questions to ask in an informational interview include:

 - What are the key responsibilities of the job?

 - How do you spend most of your time in a typical day and week?

 - What are some of the challenges of the job?

 - What skills and experience does the job require (interpersonal, analytical, technical, etc)?

 - Are my background and experience relevant to this role?

 Can you step back?